Bifurcation of ten small-amplitude limit cycles by perturbing a quadratic Hamiltonian system: Cubic Hamiltonian with cubic perturbations

-that is, any Melnikov function $M(h)=\oint_{\Gamma_h}\omega$, $\deg(\omega)=m$, can be expressed as a linear combination of integrals $I_{ij}(h)=\oint_{\Gamma_h}\omega_{ij}$, $i=0,1$, $j \bmod 3\neq0$.
-A reasonable expectation is that the integrals $I_{i,j}(h)$ form a basis for the space of Melnikov functions $M(h)=\oint_{\Gamma_h}\omega$.
+which implies that any Melnikov function $M(h)=\oint_{\Gamma_h}\omega$, $\deg(\omega)=m$, can be expressed as a linear combination of integrals $I_{ij}(h)=\oint_{\Gamma_h}\omega_{ij}$, $i=0,1$, $j \bmod 3\neq0$.
+A reasonable expectation is that the integrals $I_{i,j}(h)$ form a basis for the linear space of Melnikov functions $M(h)=\oint_{\Gamma_h}\omega$.
 Actually, it will be seen in the next section that the space of Melnikov functions $M(h)$ could be Chebyshev with accuracy at least 2.
-So the number of limit cycles in system (\ref{Eq7}) is not determined by the number of the basis.
-Further, the coefficients $\alpha_{i,j}$ in (\ref{Eq261}) could became very complicated when $M(h)$ is a higher-order Melnikov function of system (\ref{Eq7}).
-In this case, it is really not easy to prove the independency of $\alpha_{i,j}$s, which is the second big obstacle in the use of the independency of the integrals $I_{i,j}(h)$ to determine the number of limit cycles.
+So the number of limit cycles in system (\ref{Eq6}) is not determined by the number of elements in the basis.
+Further, the coefficients $\alpha_{i,j}$ in (\ref{Eq25}) could become very complicated when $M(h)$ is a higher-order Melnikov function of system (\ref{Eq6}).
+In this case, it is really not easy to prove the independence of $\alpha_{i,j}$s, which is the second big obstacle in the use of the independence of the integrals $I_{i,j}(h)$ to determine the number of limit cycles.

-To overcome the above mentioned difficulty, we turn to an alternative, which decreases the complexity in computing $M(h)$ by (\ref{Eq26}), but it still does not solve the problem of independency of basis.
+To overcome the above mentioned difficulty, we turn to an alternative, which decreases the complexity in computing $M(h)$ by (\ref{Eq24}), but it still does not solve the problem of independence of basis.
 Let $\omega_j=Q_j(x,y)dx-P_j(x,y)dy$.
-Then, for higher-order Melnikov functions, we have the following result.
+Then, for higher-order Melnikov functions of system (\ref{Eq6}), we have the following result.